fidelfunez/btc-business-suite/README.md

 - **TailwindCSS** for the utility-first CSS framework
 - **PostgreSQL** for the robust database system

-## 👨‍💻 About Me
+## 👨🏻‍💻 About Me

 Hi, I'm **Fidel Fúnez**.
-I'm a backend developer and Bitcoin educator based in Tegucigalpa, Honduras 🇭🇳, and the Woodlands, Texas 🇺🇸, currently building my portfolio while helping others understand tech and financial freedom!
+I'm an independent developer and Bitcoin educator based in Tegucigalpa, Honduras 🇭🇳, and The Woodlands, Texas 🇺🇸, currently building my portfolio while helping others understand tech and financial freedom!

 ### Connect With Me
 - **LinkedIn**: [Your LinkedIn Profile]